 12 Incredibly Cool Nursing Specialties You've Never Heard Of

 Trying to decide on your nursing specialty or thinking of changing nursing careers?
 Finding your passion in the field of nursing might be easier than you think.
 There are so many opportunities that can move your career in unexpected ways and into different places.
-Here are 11 incredibly cool nursing specialties you might not have known about.
+Here are 12 incredibly cool, non-traditional nursing specialties you might not have known about.

 1. Camp Nurse